Scientists Invent Giant Dishwashing Machine for Entire Human Bodies

 “We aimed for small bubbles, which we thought would remove more dirt, but it was technically difficult,” former Sanyo engineer Eiji Yamaya told The Mainichi Shimbun.

-"We’re about 70 percent there," company chairman Yasuaki Aoyama said during a lecture this fall.
+After testing the device with 1,000 participants at the Osaka Expo in April 2026, Science Co. intends to adapt the human washing machine for home use.
+“We’re about 70 percent there,” company chairman Yasuaki Aoyama stated during a lecture this fall.

 Also read: Doctor reveals 10 minute power napping technique that Navy SEALs ‘swear by’ to feel refreshed